Amongst the various methods used to create these stunning gems, two prominent lab-created diamond techniques take the spotlight: HPHT and CVD.

 Jewelry designers around the world continue to make new strides in the realms of the best sustainable practices.
 As a community that consists of creators, designers, and entrepreneurs that are paving the way for sustainable elegance, we've picked a few that belong in your jewelry box.

+When it comes to the high-end, luxury jewelry world, many have asked about stones that can add the same bling to their personal style.
+After all, top-quality jewelry may be out of reach for some people due to its rarity and hefty price tag.
 In the past couple of years, a new type of lab-grown diamond has appeared on the market.
 These lab-grown diamonds get their unique properties from being grown in a controlled environment.
 There’s a lot of mystery around lab-grown diamonds, and it’s easy to understand why.
 Let’s take a closer look at what you need to know about lab-grown diamond jewelry before you buy one for yourself or someone special.

 You’ve narrowed down your choice to two gorgeous band designs.
 Both feature a sparkling lab-grown diamond as its focal point.
 But which one will best suit you?
 This article will explain everything you need to know about carat weight.